simzes/simzes.github.io/_posts/2024-11-11-serial-config.md

 Implementing this within the static allocation scheme will be tricky for collection/reference types, and needs design work.
 Because the memory footprint must remain static across all schema variants, the set of nested collections must take up maximum memory possible with any union selection.
 One strategy is to create a separate instance for each nested collection.
 Another strategy is to express each nested level of sub-collections as a union, preserving some memory space.
 Both strategies need to run a set-up function whenever variant is selected, that stitches the memory space together--this is done at init for all other types.
 Given this new set-up requirement, it may be easier to move the entire instance into a memory blob and the init into a library function.

+### More Domains
+This project is a related idea to a previous project, PYES, which is a similar electronics development kit that focuses on the domain of flashing a selected embedded binary onto a tethered device; it creates a desktop interface with icons and descriptions of programs to explore and load.

+Configuration and binary flashing are excellent initial patterns.
+Others are:
+* data display and storage: many electronic devices exist to capture data.
+A service for transmitting, displaying, storing, and exporting this data would complement a wide range of devices.
+(The Arduino IDE has a data graphing service that automatically converts logged data to graphs.)
+* commands: the ability to execute a specific function on a device, controlled by a button or input form in the user interface, would be a huge advance.
+This is commonly used for controlling machines, and testing out settings (multi-color LED settings, etc.).
+* logging and tracing: embedded programs can be difficult to debug, because there are not enough resources to isolate the program executing and inspect its status.
+Debuggin equipment is available, but expensive.
+A low-overhead logging and tracing framework, that transports debug information to a host, could help generate reports about issues.
+* status and events: many embedded programs are implemented as state machines

 ### UI File-Saving and Extensibility
 The user interface is capable, but minimally so.
 Some development work can add useful features.